sahilseth/flowrdocs/source/rd/vignettes/build-pipes.rst

 Submission types
 ----------------

-    This refers to the sub\_type column in flow definition.
+    *This refers to the sub\_type column in flow definition.*

--  ``scatter``: submit all commands as parallel independent jobs.
+-  ``scatter``: submit all commands as parallel, independent jobs.

-   *Submit all A1 through A10 as independent jobs*
+   -  *Submit A1 through A10 as independent jobs*

 -  ``serial``: run these commands sequentially one after the other.

-   *Wrap A1 through A10, into a single job.*
+   -  *Wrap A1 through A10, into a single job.*

 Dependency types
 ----------------

-    This refers to the dep\_type column in flow definition.
+    *This refers to the dep\_type column in flow definition.*

--  ``none``: independent job. *Initial step A has no dependency*
+-  ``none``: independent job.

+   -  *Initial step A has no dependency*

--  ``serial``: *one to one* relationship with previous job. *B1 can start as soon as A1 completes.*
+-  ``serial``: *one to one* relationship with previous job.

+   -  *B1 can start as soon as A1 completes.*

--  ``gather``: *many to one*, wait for **all** commands in previous job to finish then start the current step. *All jobs of B (1-10), need to complete before C is started*
+-  ``gather``: *many to one*, wait for **all** commands in previous job to finish then start the current step.

+   -  *All jobs of B (1-10), need to complete before C is started*

--  ``burst``: *one to many* wait for the previous step which has one job and start processing all in the current step. *D1 to D3 are started as soon as C finishes.*
+-  ``burst``: *one to many* wait for the previous step which has one job and start processing all in the current step.

+   -  *D1 to D3 are started as soon as C finishes.*

 Relationships
 -------------